msafari0/JINJA_CI-CD_practice/Readme.md

 ## Flask and Jinja is needed to use this!

+First we need a instance of Flask!
+ `python3 -m venv JINJAenv`
+ `pip install flask`
-First we need a instance of Flask! python3 -m venv JINJAenv \n pip install flask \n pip freeze  ---> to check which packages are installed and can be saved into another file to use later! or make the same virtual invironment \n touch hello.py \n
+ `pip freeze`  ---> to check which packages are installed and can be saved into another file to use later! or make the same virtual invironment
+ `touch hello.py`

 Second we need to introduce a route of website! with python decorator Third we need to have index (what should be done in the webpage we want)